andreximenes/andreximenes/README.md

 <br />

-I´m a skilled FullStack developer with more tha six years of experience.
+I´m a skilled FullStack developer with large experience in big projects.
 I´m currently working as a tech lead in projects related financial systems, fintechs and payment methods.

 ### ✨ Quick Facts